tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/ACL 访问控制实践_intl_en.md

 #### Standard ACL
 COS supports a range of predefined authorizations, which are called standard ACLs.
 The meanings of the standard ACLs are listed below.

->A root account always has the FULL_CONTROL permission, which is not described here.
+>!A root account always has the FULL_CONTROL permission, which is not described here.

 | Standard ACL            | Description |
 | ----------------- | --------------------------------------- |